 6. Advanced seat selection.
 British Airways recently shocked the aviation world by charging a fee for advance seat assignments even for business class passengers.
 Several US and foreign discount carriers, including Allegiant of course, already charge for this perk.
 We wouldn't be surprised to see other airlines follow suit.

 7. More frequent flyer fees.
 You already pay to cash in miles on short notice, to redeposit those miles if you don't use them, to change your frequent flyer ticket itinerary and for other "services".
-How about a fee to preserve frequent flyer miles when there's no activity in your account (say per mile fee to protect miles from expiring, although you can do this if you make a purchase with the airlines' online shopping malls
+How about a fee to preserve frequent flyer miles when there's no activity in your account (say per mile fee to protect miles from expiring, although you can do this if you make a purchase with the airlines' online

 or use an airline credit card among other methods).
-Except for Delta, the big US carriers already charge hefty co-payments to upgrade from economy to business class (in addition to miles), and next year, United will start charging
+Except for Delta, the big US carriers already charge hefty co-payments to upgrade from economy to business class (in addition to miles), and next year, United will start

 8. Name change fees.
 As long as you give notice far in enough in advance, might the airlines let you transfer a ticket you can't use to another person for a fee ($100? $150?).
 Ryanair, surprise, charges for this.